CalebM1987/arcgis-core-vs-esri-loader/README.md

 In this case, the `esri-loader` is the clear winner in my opinion.
 Is it just me or does ~`10 MB` sound like a lot for only using **THREE** modules.
 In fact, I'd argue that anything over `5 MB` is probably very inefficient or unnecessarily large.

+> note: There are ways to slim down the bundled files, but this requires using the [arcgis-webpack-plugin](https://github.com/Esri/arcgis-webpack-plugin) and this repo is setup to show both libraries out of the box to demonstrate the lack of tree shaking in the beta (4.18) release of `@arcgis/core`.

 #### Why does bundle size matter?

 Simply put, load time.
 See this quote from Strangeloop Networks referenced in [this article](https://betterprogramming.pub/reducing-js-bundle-size-58dc39c10f9c):